Happiness Schmappiness

 And that’s more precious.

-I gave up on happiness forty years ago, and perhaps I’m as unhappy as I ever was – I wouldn’t know, I don’t keep score.
-But one thing I can say is I’m at peace with unhappiness.
-Unhappiness is as much my friend as happiness.
-They’re brother and sister in my family.
+I gave up on happiness forty years ago and one thing I can say is I’m at peace with whatever I am.
+Unhappiness is as much my friend as happiness – brother and sister in the family of my self.

 As the Buddha intimated, happiness is not a natural condition of existence.
-Life is inherently ‘dhukka’ – that is, it is too flawed and changeable to depend on to make us happy.
-So my only advice is, lose the word ‘happiness’ from your vocabulary and live.
+Life is inherently ‘dhukka’ – that is, it is imperfect and changeable, and that will always cause us to suffer in one way or the other.
+So, aside from what I’ve said, my only advice is, lose the word ‘happiness’ from your vocabulary and live.